Explore opportunities to own Notion stock before and during the Notion IPO when it arrives. Get access to select pre-IPO startups at Equitybee.

 Table of Contents

-Notion Stock IPO Recent News
+Notable Notion News

 10/08/2021: Notion Reaches $10 Billion Valuation

-04/01/2020: Notion hits $2 billion valuation in new raise
+04/01/2020: Notion hits $2 billion Valuation in new raise

 The platform provides an all-in-one tool for project management, wikis, note-taking, task lists, document storage and organization, and team collaboration.
 Notion has also added an AI component to help automate tasks and suggest operational improvements.